23-MDDN342/randomised-collection-panwung/README.md

 23/4
 Made the last notch shape for "heart" suit, a semi rounded notch (I couldn't be bothered making it a complete circle).
 I have also made it so the editor now can display these alternate notches.

+24/04
+Began working on the table.
+Only some simple colours exist so far.
+Later on I will add a box for the puzzle pieces, or maybe a deck of cards.
+I want to try to make a gradient across the table.
+I plan on making accessories for each face if they have a king, queen, jack, or ace in their hand.